-If the file format supports compression, be cautious at first.
+- If the file format supports compression, be cautious at first.
 Don’t be afraid to save/create multiple versions so that you can ‘go back’ – Quality can be as important as compression at times.
-Many tools will have quick presets to make this stage easier:
+Many tools will have quick presets to make this stage easier: a.
+Maximum detail

 b.
 Very high